Enjoy the Christmas Season in Michigan Region 1: Detroit Area

 Thanksgiving Day!
 America’s Thanksgiving Parade® presented by Art Van, one of the country’s oldest and most celebrated Parades, will step off at 9:00 a.m. on Woodward Avenue and Kirby and end at Woodward Avenue and Congress.
 Hundreds of thousands of parade-goers will be watching as the Parade makes its way down Woodward Avenue. |

-Wednesday - Sunday The Wayne County Lightfest is magical four-mile stretch of Hines Park, displaying nearly 50 animated themed displays and more than 100,000 lights . |
+The Wayne County Lightfest is open Wednesday - Sunday The Wayne County Lightfest is magical four-mile stretch of Hines Park, displaying nearly 50 animated themed displays and more than 100,000 lights .
+The Wayne County Lightfest at Hines Park is a fantastic holiday tradition for several reasons: |

 To create fresh, original productions that get our audiences talking among themselves and feeling something new. |